 Health Benefits of Beets

 Packed with essential nutrients, beets offer fiber, vitamins, and minerals.
-Their rich color comes from betalains, potent antioxidants known for potential anti-inflammatory and detoxifying properties.
+Their rich color comes from betalains, potent antioxidants known for their potential anti-inflammatory and detoxifying properties.
 Additionally, they contain (good) nitrates, which may support heart health and exercise performance.

 Ingredients